U8NWXD/oppia-wiki/Creating-Objects.md

 ## Introduction

 When collecting user input, we often define the kind of input we expect using [[schemas|Schemas]].
-These schemas can describe arbitrarily nested collections of simple types.
-We call these simple types _objects_.
+These schemas can use certain Python base types, but they can also use custom types, called _objects_, that we define.
 For example, consider this schema:

 ```json
 {